Trail, better known as

 Spring and Summer time are usually the best times to check out this

 Halona Blowhole – one of Hawaii’s natural wonders that sprays ocean water high into the air!
-The Halona Blowhole can be viewed as far as Sandy Beach Park, but looks more impressive if you stop in the Holana Beach Cove parking lot and view it up front from the railing fence.
+The Halona Blowhole can be viewed as far as Sandy Beach Park, but looks more impressive if you stop in the Halona Beach Cove parking lot and view it up close from the railing fence.

 Beach Park – if you continue past Sandy Beach Park,